 Meet the Staff

-Catherine has a BA from Denison University and a MS in Human Service Management from UMASS Boston.
-Catherine has over 15 years of experience in youth development and community based prevention.
-Prior to starting her position with Wake-Up, Catherine was the Program Director at Girls Incorporated of Lynn where she oversaw the City of Lynn’s Drug Free Communities Funding.
-Catherine has also worked as a freelance consultant providing trainings on Coalition Development, Experiential Learning, and Youth Leadership.
-Catherine was an Adult Advisor to Governor Patrick’s Inaugural Statewide Youth Council.
-Catherine lives in Wakefield, is the mother of two boys currently attending the Wakefield Public Schools and is active in several community groups.
+Catherine has a BA from Denison University and an MS in Human Service Management from UMASS Boston.
+Catherine has over 20 years of experience in public health, community-based prevention, and youth development.
+Before starting her position in Wakefield in 2013, Catherine was the Program Director at Girls Incorporated of Lynn, overseeing the City of Lynn’s Drug-Free Communities Funding and several other prevention initiatives.
+Catherine has also worked as a freelance consultant providing local and national trainings and presentations on Coalition Development, Experiential Learning, and Youth Leadership.
+Catherine lives in Wakefield, is the mother of two boys currently attending the Wakefield Public Schools, and is active in several community groups.

 “For years I have been hearing about the silent epidemic of substance use and mental health challenges to our youth.
 Our grassroots efforts to gather and share our mutual observations on a local level has finally given a voice to this issue in a way that invites proactive problem solving and some hope of a healthier generation.”